mharris717/ember-cli-pagination/README.md

 PagedRemoteArray represents a page of records fetched from a remote pagination-enabled API.

-It takes four arguments at creation, in a standard options hash passed to PagedRemoteArray#create:
+It takes five arguments at creation, in a standard options hash passed to PagedRemoteArray#create:

 * modelName - singular
 * store
 * page
 * perPage
+* otherParams - optional.
+If provided, will be passed on to server at same level as page and perPage

 Once the data is loaded, you may iterate over a PagedRemoteArray as you would a normal array.